-HSBC Holdings Plc (HSBA)’s credit rating outlook was cut by Standard & Poor’s (SPY), which questioned whether the lender is too big to be managed effectively in the wake of regulatory scandals in the U.S. and Europe.
+HSBC Holdings Plc (HSBA)’s credit rating outlook was cut by Standard & Poor’s (SPY:US), which questioned whether the lender is too big to be managed effectively in the wake of regulatory scandals in the U.S. and Europe.

 S&P reduced its outlook on HSBC Holdings’s long-term rating to negative from stable, according to a statement today.

 The lender set aside $700 million in the first half to cover potential U.S. fines after a Senate committee found the bank gave terrorists, drug cartels and criminals access to the U.S. financial system.
 London-based HSBC also made a 1.3 billion-pound ($2 billion) provision to compensate clients wrongly sold payment-protection insurance and derivatives.

 “Recent events suggest to us that the effectiveness of these controls may be in doubt,” S&P said.
 The Senate findings “may reflect not only entity-level failings, but, in our view, a potential failure of the group’s enterprise risk management and culture that may have prevented the escalation of known issues to group senior management.”